schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 B. It represents the amount of light received by the ultrasonic sensor.

-C. It represents the amount of light emited by the ultrasonic sensor.
+C. It represents the amount of light emitted by the ultrasonic sensor.

 Answer: A